All graphics and information on these pages are property of Rose City Hedgehogs.

 Step 2 After filling the bottle with water, insert the sipper tube into the notch in the side clip.

 Step 3 Pull the spring around the water bottle to secure in place.
 Reach into the cage and tap the red plastic ball until the bottle stops dripping.
+You will see bubbles rise in the container (like a water cooler) when the siphon has started.

 The Ceramic Heat Emitter (CHE):